Language Translation

 Crawfish FrogDescription

-2 1/4-4 ½” (5.7-11.4cm).
-Large and stubby body with distinct humped lower back when at rest.
-Irregular dark spots crowded together and surrounded by light borders.
-Belly white without spots.
+2 ¼-4 ½” (5.7-11.4cm).
+Large and chunky body with distinct humped back when at rest.
+Its body is covered in dark spots with light borders.
+Its belly is white without spots.
+Males have two vocal sacs, one on each side of the jaw.

 Call Description